EU Authorized Contact Services

 This address is meant to be used by the European authorities to make a formal request for the Technical File of the machine.
 Your EC Declaration of Conformity or Declaration of Incorporation for Partly Completed Machinery is invalid without this address, making the CE marking process for your machine incomplete and, essentially, illegal.

 This address must be valid for ten years from the date the machine is placed in service in Europe.
-It is recommended that US manufacturers do not use either the end-user or distributor in Europe to serve as the Authorized EU Representative for this reason.
+It is recommended that US manufacturers do not use either the end-user or distributor in Europe to serve as the Authorized EU Contact for this reason.

 We will notify you that the request has been made and we can supply the requested Technical File to the authorities, upon your direction.

 We can discuss the unique CE Marking Requirements for your products and any other aspect of the process with you.
-We have helped many US companies export equipment to Europe and we serve as the Authorized EU Representative for many of them.
+We have helped many US companies export equipment to Europe and we serve as the Authorized EU Contact for many of them.